 October is National Pit Bull Awareness Month.
-At Animal Humane Society, we like to bring positive awareness and attention to pit bulls and their responsible owners year-round too.
-Despite everything that's been done to reduce discrimination against pit bulls, there's still so much misconception about their traits and characteristics.
+At Animal Humane Society, we like to bring positive awareness and attention to pit bulls and their pet parents all year round.
+Despite everything that's been done to reduce discrimination against pit bulls, there's still so many misconceptions about their traits and characteristics (No, they don’t have locking jaws).

 So... what's a pit bull?